Mitra98t/Flavor/nova_script_book/src/implementation/parser.md

 }
 ```

-Currently we have little support yet, the let declaration is the first element
+Currently we have little support yet, the `let` declaration is the first element
 in the list which would be followed by all the other statements.
 The default parsing will be `parse_expression_statement()` which is responsible
 for the handling of a statement as `3+4;`.

-> Why we need such statements without _side effects_?
+> Why do we need such statements without _side effects_?
 What are side effects?
 > What is the difference between statement, expression and expression-statement?
 > These are all topics which are discussed in chapter [TODO]().